 A social, green project

-Bugsolutely is not only meant to be a business, but also a social project.
-Cricket flour is rich in proteins, vitamins and mineral elements, therefore we consider it a major enhancement for healthy food consumption.
-But above all, the cricket flour is one of the most sustainable types of protein.
+Bugsolutely is not only a business, it is also a social project.
+Cricket flour is rich in proteins, vitamins and mineral elements, therefore we consider it a major enhancement for healthy food consumption, but above all, the cricket flour is one of the most sustainable types of protein.

-Crickets need little food and water (1,000 times less than a cow) and they grow quickly.
-They only require 2 kg of feed to make a 1 kg of protein, while a cow needs 10 kg.
+Crickets need little food and water (1,000 times less than cows) and they grow astonishingly quickly.
+They only require 2 kg of feed to make a 1 kg of protein, yet a cow needs 10 kg!
 Clearly, they convert food into protein in a much more effective way than any other farm animal.

 A booming industry